ibm-cloud-docs/account/catalog-add-private.md

 1. Click the **Actions** icon ![Actions icon](../icons/actions-icon-vertical.svg), and select **Publish to account** to make your product available to all users in your account through your private catalog.

-## Adding your product by using the CLI
+## Adding a product to your catalog by using the CLI
 {: #create-cicd-product}
+{: cli}

 Complete the following steps to add your software by using the CLI.
 You can use this task in a CI/CD process.

 1. Add software to your private catalog.
 For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#create-offering) for adding software to your private catalog.
     ```
     ibmcloud catalog offering create --catalog "Name of catalog" --zipurl https://software.url.com.tgz
     ```
     {: codeblock}

 1. Add the **Developer Tools** category.
 For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#add-category-offering) for adding a category.
     ```
     ibmcloud catalog offering add-category --catalog "Name of catalog" --offering "software-offering" --category "Developer Tools"
     ```
     {: codeblock}

 1. Validate the software.
 For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#validate-offering) for validating the software.

     You need the version locator for your software.
 To find it, run the **`ibmcloud catalog offering list --catalog "Name of catalog"`** command, and search for the particular version of your software.
 Also, use the cluster that you created when you set up the required resources.
     {: important}